 If we believe the experiences that have shaped others are not an asset to our organization, then our organization will become stagnant and eventually falter.
 New and different ideas lead to growth and change, which keep organizations relevant.

 We as team members have to place a value on a person’s perspectives and experiences.
 If we do not, we will only push people out the door.

 WHAT TO READ NEXT: Five reasons your organization benefits from embracing diversity.

 About the author

 Robert Jones is an Employee Assistance Program Trainer with The Village Business Institute.
 Robert has a bachelor’s degree in History and a master’s degree in Education with an emphasis in counseling and leadership.
 He also has a bachelor’s degree in Communication Studies, and is working on his Educational Doctorate in Leadership.
-Robert has nearly 20 years of experience in the hospitality field and has been doing freelance training for almost 10 years.
+Robert has nearly 20 years of experience in the hospitality field and has been doing freelance training for a decade.